tensorflow/compression/docs/api_docs/python/tfc/SignalConv2D.md

 None or a tensor (or list of tensors,
     one per output tensor of the layer).

 <h3 id="compute_output_shape"><code>compute_output_shape</code></h3>

+<a target="_blank" href=https://github.com/tensorflow/compression/tree/master/tensorflow_compression/python/layers/signal_conv.py>View source</a>

 ``` python
 compute_output_shape(input_shape)
 ```

+Computes the output shape of the layer.

+If the layer has not been built, this method will call `build` on the layer.
+This assumes that the layer will later be used with inputs that match the input shape provided here.

+#### Arguments:

+* <b>`input_shape`</b>: Shape tuple (tuple of integers) or list of shape tuples (one per output tensor of the layer).
+    Shape tuples can include None for free dimensions, instead of an integer.

+#### Returns:

+An input shape tuple.

 <h3 id="count_params"><code>count_params</code></h3>